wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

             "timestamp": "2020-05-25T07:05:00+0000"
         }

-Run any endpoint following the structure below.
-Replace <endpoint> and <YOUR_JWT_TOKEN> with your values.
+Once we are logged in we can run any endpoint following the structure below.
+Please, do not forget to replace <endpoint> and <YOUR_JWT_TOKEN> with your own values.

 .. code-block:: console

     # curl -X <METHOD> "https://localhost:55000/v4/<ENDPOINT>" -H  "Authorization: Bearer <YOUR_JWT_TOKEN>"

 Basic concepts